LucasDelfino92/morrowindsharp/main.md

   Ensures Ordinators always spawn with their helmets and shields.

 [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069)
-Equipped weapons will be shown on the character's hip or back.
-This new functionality affects both the player and all other characters, and works with all weapons from all mods.
+Equipped weapons will be shown on player and NPCs' hips or backs.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
 - Install **WeaponSheathing1.6-MWSE** (Main files)
   - On MO2 installation, right-click on **data files** and **Set as data files directory**.
 Click **OK**.
 - Install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473)